 Mihawk is introduced by effortlessly destroying Don Krieg's flagship, already having destroyed the rest of his fleet.
 When asked why he followed them, he stated it was to kill time.

 Captain Smoker gets an interesting introductory scene — a little girl spills her ice cream on him, initially causing him to set his Death Glare off on her.
 But rather than snarl at her or Kick the Dog he kindly offers to buy her a new one.
 This establishes him as a more morally complex character than many of the other Marine characters in One Piece who doesn't adhere to the Marine's "Absolute Justice" doctrine, and hence mainly serves as a Worthy Opponent later on for the crew.

 Ace is introduced as having fallen asleep in a restaurant, while eating and while in the middle of the conversation, making it look like he'd died mid-sentence from spider poison.
 The first thing he does upon waking up is wipe his face on a lady's dress, wonder why everyone's panicking...and immediately fall back to sleep in the same position as before.
 His following conversation with Smoker also shows his more serious side.

 The first thing Admiral Akainu does onscreen is blowing up a ship full of evacuees that the Marines had promised to spare just because of the slim chance that one of the criminals they were after might be onboard.
 This happened in Robin's backstory, 20 years ago.

-Many of the Supernova get fairly interesting reveals.
-Law is introduced as a level-headed yet creepy pirate who doesn't hesitate to flip off the highest bounty supernova.
+Many of the Eleven Supernovas get fairly interesting reveals.
+Law is introduced as a level-headed yet creepy pirate who doesn't hesitate to flip off the supernova with the highest bounty.

 Within minutes of first appearing in Yu-Gi-Oh!
 5D's, Crow steals from a warehouse, pulls off a one-turn-kill against a Mook, then flips out some wings on his motorcycle to fly over a ramp to safety.
 Get used to such moments.